drewski3420/MMM-PublicTransit/README.md

 Some transit agencies provide a standardized GTFS feed for real-time transit updates.
 But many supply their own API, or sometimes no programmatic way to access their transit times at all.
 Transit App partners with local transit agencies and combines it with crowdsourced data, to provide a standard, high-quality feed for public transit in most of North and South America and much of Europe.

-The free tier is limited to 1500 calls per month, or about one every 30 minutes.
-The display will update every 30 seconds, but the API calls are cached so you may see outdated information.
-Please read on to find how you can disable API calls outside your commute hours to get more frequent updates when you need it.

 ## Alternatives
 1. If your transit agency publishes their schedule in GTFS format, [MMM-transitfeed](https://github.com/bnitkin/MMM-transitfeed) will work for you and does not need an API key.
 On the plus side, you can refresh departure times as frequently as you desire.
 The downside may be that the configuration is somewhat more complex and specific to your local public transit agency.